biojava/biojava.github.io/_wikis/BioJava:CookBook1.7.md

 ### Translation

--   How do I translate a DNA or RNA Sequence or SymbolList to Protein?
+-   [How do I translate a DNA or RNA Sequence or SymbolList to Protein](Biojava:Cookbook:Translation "wikilink")?
--   How do I translate a single codon to a single amino acid?
+-   [How do I translate a single codon to a single amino acid](Biojava:Cookbook:Translation:Single "wikilink")?
--   How do I use a non standard translation table?
+-   [How do I use a non standard translation table](Biojava:Cookbook:Translation:NonStandart "wikilink")?
--   How do I translate a nucleotide sequence in all six frames
+-   [How do I translate a nucleotide sequence in all six frames](Biojava:Cookbook:Translation:SixFrames "wikilink")?

 ### Proteomics